Whole Foods Market: Labor relations and anti-union activism

 Among its core values, the company lists "supporting team member happiness and excellence."
 The company maintains that its treatment of workers obviates the need for labor unions: At its U.S. stores, after 800 service hours, full-time workers are given an option to purchase health insurance coverage starting at $20 per paycheck for themselves, and spouse and dependent coverage for an additional charge.
-Workers also have access to a company-funded personal wellness account, and the starting pay at most stores is highly competitive.

 Whole Foods' health insurance plan is notable for its high deductibles – $2000 for general medical expenses and $1000 for prescriptions.
 However, employees receive $300 to $1800 per year (depending on years of service) in personal wellness funds.
 Once an employee has met the deductibles, insurance covers 80% of general medical costs and prescriptions but not for any type of mental illness.
-CEO Mackey drew attention to the insurance program (offered through United Health Care in the US) for its employees in an op-ed in The Wall Street Journal.
+CEO Mackey drew attention to the insurance program (offered through UnitedHealthcare in the US) for its employees in an op-ed in The Wall Street Journal.
 In the article he called his company's insurance plan a viable alternative to "Obamacare".
 Mackey summed up his antipathy toward universal coverage in his op-ed by stating:

 A careful reading of both the Declaration of Independence and the Constitution will not reveal any intrinsic right to health care, food, or shelter.
 That's because there isn't any.
 This "right" has never existed in America.

 A "Boycott Whole Foods" page on Facebook was created in response to John Mackey's position on health care.